DenchiSoft/VTubeStudio/README.md

 ## Authentication

 Before using the API, you have to authenticate once.
 For this, you'll have to provide your plugin name and the name of the developer.
-They should both be shorter than 32 characters.
+They should both be between 3 and 32 characters.

 This is done by requesting a token for your plugin.
 Send the following request: